-Bollywood star Mallika Sherawat tear gassed and beaten in Paris
+Bollywood star Mallika Sherawat tear gassed, beaten in Paris

 Sherawat, whose real name is Reema Lamba, is well-known in her native India for her appearances in films such as "Welcome," a Hindi-language comedy, and "Aap Kaa Surroor," a romantic thriller.
 She recently starred in "Time Raiders," a Chinese action-adventure film.

-She also has a strong presence on social media, but has not posted any comments about the incident on Friday.
+She has a strong presence on social media, but has not posted any comments about the incident on Friday.

-The actress, who did not appear to be injured, blew a kiss to the camera and said she was "absolutely loving" her weekend break.
+The actress blew a kiss to the camera and said she was "absolutely loving" her weekend break.

-On Monday she posted another video.
-In it, she said it is important "to be happy in life and to laugh every day."

-She added: "I am so grateful for my life.
+Sherawat posted another video on Monday.
+In it, she said: "I am so grateful for my life.
 I thank you all for all your love and I thank God every day."

-According to media reports, including The Times of India, Sherawat is in a relationship with a French businessman, Cyrille Auxenfans, who was her companion at the time of the attack.
+CNN's efforts to reach Sherawat directly were unsuccessful.
+Her friend said she does not wish to speak to the media at this time.